Oeaon/Oeaon/README.md

 - Outside tech, 🥑​I love everything about trainning and healt, 📖 reading about Psychological thriller/horror, crime, psychology and history, 🎵 listen to music, 🎮 Videogames and 🌲 explore nature outdoors.
 - 📫 Reach out to me at: <a href="joseramongamez4@gmail.com">joseramongamez4@gmail.com</a>
 <br />

-<a href="https://maps.app.goo.gl/cNZdcmTj7nnvg4Uw5">I'm currently based in Málaga, Spain</a>
+ I'm currently based in <a href="https://maps.app.goo.gl/cNZdcmTj7nnvg4Uw5">Málaga, Spain</a>
    <br />

 <br>